|

 Do you know 86% of shoppers regularly channel-hop across two channels?
-Yes, they don’t just hop from one shop to another; they also hop across multiple channels while shopping.
+The offline shopping experience finds semblance in online browsing, where consumers are more than willing to hop across multiple channels to find what they’re looking for.
 Sometimes they end up making online purchases even as they stand in the queue at the physical store or use smartphones as shopping assistants at the stores.
-That’s why 87% of the retailers recognize the omnichannel marketing strategy as crucial for their business.
-They realize that if they want to be at the top of their game, they need to offer a consistent experience to customers across different touchpoints.
-As a retailer, it’s time that you understand the significance of omnichannel marketing on your business and leverage it to create a unique experience for your customers and maximize your ROI.
+That’s why 87% of retailers recognize the omnichannel marketing strategy as crucial for their business.
+They realize that if they want to be at the top of their game, they need to offer a seamless user experience to customers across different touchpoints.

 The study further revealed that the more channels the customers used, the more valuable they proved to be to the retailers.
-For example, the study found that the customers who used more than 4+ channels spent 9% more in the store than the ones who used a single channel.
+For example, the study found that customers who used more than 4+ channels spent 9% more in the store than the ones who used a single channel.

 The writing was clear on the wall – omnichannel customer experience was no longer an option.
 The retailers had to rethink their customer journeys and find new ways to acquire, engage, and retain customers through positive experiences across multiple touchpoints.